HOW WILL BREXIT AFFECT YOUR HOLIDAY TO FRANCE IN 2020?

 Government advice for travel to France after Brexit

 - No flights between the UK and Europe will be cancelled and there will be no changes to airport security procedures if you fly directly from the UK.

 - There will be no changes to ferry or Eurostar services.

 - You will not need a visa to travel to France in 2020.

 - You must have at least six months left on your passport AND your passport must be less than 10 years old.
 You can check the validity of your passport here: https://www.passport.service.gov.uk/check-a-passport.

 - If you need to apply for a new passport, make sure you leave at least four weeks to process the request.

 Driving or hiring a car

-Post Brexit, for hiring a car in France: British motorists will need an International Driving Permit (IDP) when renting a car.
+- You will need an International Driving Permit when driving in France.
+There are three different types of IDP, for France require a 1968 IDP.
 This can be applied for via the Post Office at a cost of £5.50.

-We'll continue to update our Brexit advice as the situation becomes clearer.
-If you have any questions about our holidays to France, please don't hesitate to contact our team on 020 610 0186.
+- We'll continue to update our Brexit advice, so please bookmark this page and come back for future updated.
+Please don't hesitate to contact our team on 020 610 0186.